romkatv/powerlevel10k/README.md

 Powerlevel10k shows similar performance advantage over Powerlevel9k on Mac OS, FreeBSD, WSL, and Raspberry Pie.

-## Known bugs

-When a notification about an exiting job is displayed, prompt content doesn't get refreshed.
-In Powerlevel9k it does.
-This could be fixed but the fix will add non-trivial complexity and extra prompt latency.

 ## FAQ

 ### Why does Powerlevel10k spawn two extra processes?